 - sitting in soft chairs that put pressure on the low back

-- any period of long standing or sitting
+- any periods of long standing or sitting

 - slouching or poor posture

-- find the actual cause of your pain
+- Contact your local chiropractor and get a thorough examination of your spine immediately to find the actual cause of your pain

 - start your specific treatment program and exercises as soon as possible